 - An annual contribution limit of $6,000 for 2020 and 2021 ($7,000 if you’re 50 or older), or your taxable compensation if your income for the year was less than this limit

 - Contributions that can be withdrawn at any time, with no tax penalty

 - No minimum distributions required at age 70 1/2

 Compared to a self-directed traditional IRA, a Roth IRA could be advantageous for someone who expects to be in a higher tax bracket at retirement.
 You’ll pay no tax on withdrawals beginning at age 59 1/2 or older and there’s no cutoff at which you have to begin taking money from your account.
 Of course, you won’t get a tax deduction for what you contribute the way you could with a traditional self-directed IRA, but that may be less important if you’re making contributions during the years when your income is lower.

 Who Can Contribute to a Self-Directed Roth IRA?

 Married couples filing separate returns can make a partial contribution if their MAGI is less than $10,000.
 Contributions across all filing statuses phase out once the income for the year reaches a certain limit.
-If you’re eligible to contribute to a self-directed Roth IRA based on your income, the better question to ask may not be can you contribute, but should you.
+If you’re eligible to contribute to a self-directed Roth IRA based on your income, the better question to ask may not be whether you can contribute, but whether you should.